MahmadSharaf/Cheat-Sheets/Cloud Computing.md

 - One benefit of using cloud computing services is that firms can avoid the upfront cost and complexity of owning and maintaining their own IT infrastructure
 - Providers of cloud computing services can benefit from significant economies of scale by delivering the same services to a wide range of customers.

+## Who is using cloud computing

+- Organizations of every type, size, and industry are using the cloud for a wide variety of use cases, such as data backup, disaster recovery, email, virtual desktops, software development and testing, big data analytics, and customer-facing web applications.
+- For example, healthcare companies are using the cloud to develop more personalized treatments for patients.
+Financial services companies are using the cloud to power real-time fraud detection and prevention.
+And video game makers are using the cloud to deliver online games to millions of players around the world.

 ## What available services

 - Cloud computing services cover a vast range of options now, from the basics of storage, networking, and processing power through to natural language processing and artificial intelligence.